Jeremy Metcalfe: Karting

 Like a majority of racing drivers, Metcalfe's career began in karting.
 It didn't take long for the Briton to win his first major karting title which came at the age of eight; winning the MSA British Cadet Karting Championship.
 The next few years would see Metcalfe move into the European stage of karting and in 2003 the youngster won his first Major European title - the Parma Industrials Karting Championship, previous won by Formula One race winner Giancarlo Fisichella.
 In addition to that, Melcalfe came third in the Formula A category of the British Formula ICA Championship.
-2004 signalled the end of the Briton's time in karting and took third again in the Formula A category of the British Formula ICA Championship, eighth in the competitive South Garda Winter Cup and a top six position in the Italian Formula A championship.
+2004 signalled the end of the Briton's time in karting and took third again in the Formula A category of the British Formula ICA Championship, eighth in the competitive South Garda Winter Cup and a top-six position in the Italian Formula A championship.

 Metcalfe during qualifying for the second round at Brands Hatch of the 2007 Formula Renault UK season.
 He qualified seventh.

 Formula Renault

 In 2005, Metcalfe took the step up to single seater racing in the Formula Renault UK championship.
-Metcalfe started 18 races in his debut season and finished the year 24th, 3rd in the "Graduate Cup", in what was effectively a "learning year" for him.
+Metcalfe started 18 races in his debut season and finished the year 24th, third in the "Graduate Cup", in what was effectively a "learning year" for him.
 However, during the Winter Series for the Formula Renault UK championship, Metcalfe won one of the three races pole position and finished the series in eighth.

 Metcalfe made a further 20 starts in the category the following season, finishing on the podium five times.
 The Englishman finished the season fifth in the championship with 343 points.
 2006 also saw Metcalfe nominated as one of the six finalists for the McLaren Autosport BRDC Award.
 The award did not go Metcalfe's way, instead the award went to Oliver Turvey.

-The Englishman's third year in Formula Renault saw some more success, taking his first win in the category.
+Metcalfe's third year in Formula Renault saw some more success, taking his first win in the category.